William Gott (industrialist): Death and funeral

 Gott "had not enjoyed the best of health for some years past", when he died suddenly on 25 August 1863 at Patterdale, Northumberland, while visiting.
 He was not ill when he arrived but, according to the London Evening Standard, on 20 August "he got wet during a short walk", "and a serious attack of dysentery came on, from which he never rallied".
 According to the Leeds Intelligencer, he caught a cold, suffered from diarrhoea, and "rapidly sunk".

-William Gott's funeral took place inside the former St Bartholomew's Church, Armley (now demolished) on 1 September 1863, and he was interred in the large family vault in the chancel, below the Benjamin Gott monument.
+On 1 September 1863, William Gott's funeral took place inside the former St Bartholomew's chapel, which stood near the present site of St Bartholomew's Church, Armley, (Note: The former St Bartholomew's chapel was demolished in 1909.
+The present St Bartholomew's Church was consecrated in 1877.). and he was interred in the large family vault in the chancel, below the Benjamin Gott monument.
 (Note: The original St Bartholomew's Church, Armley, was demolished in 1909.
 There is a memorial sculpture by Joseph Gott, dedicated to William Gott, inside the replacement St Bartholomew's Church) The cortège included a hearse, four coaches and a "large number of carriages", and it processed for an hour between Wyther Hall and Armley Church, while the Town Hall bell tolled.
 "Many of the principal tradesmen in the town closed their shops until the funeral had terminated".
 The Burial Office was said by Canon Atley, Rev. G. Armfield and Rev. S. Joy.
 The John Bull said:The church was crowded ... most of the ladies of the family were present.
 The great bell at the Town Hall was muffled and tolled during the time the funeral was taking place.
 Also a muffled peal, composed expressly for the occasion by Mr. Gawkrodger, (Note: William Gawkrodger (c.1806– Leeds 1874) was a Leeds bellringer from 1819.
 In 1841 he designed the ring of 13 bells for Leeds Parish Church (now Leeds Minster).
 See Church Bells Vol.4, 18 April 1874, p.235) was rung during the day on the parish church bells, and at St Philip's, (Note: St Philip's was possibly St Philip's Church, Hunslet, which no longer exists) and Trinity Churches similar tokens of respect were paid; and a great number of shops were closed.

 Gott's will was proved on 21 October 1863 at Wakefield.
 He left effects under £140,000.